-Applicants proposing research related to virtual care should align their research with the NSW Virtual Care Strategy and NSW Health monitoring and evaluation approach, and conduct a strong evaluation of patient safety and reliability of safe care.
+Applicants proposing research related to virtual care should align their research with the NSW Virtual Care Strategy and NSW Health monitoring and evaluation approach, and measure patient safety and reliability of safe care.

 Please contact MOH-TRGS@health.nsw.gov.au if you need further information and advice from the NSW Ministry of Health Virtual Care team.